 The Utilities’ retained generation, QF contracts, and CDWR power contracts are sufficient to meet the demands of core customers.

-Any core customer who chooses Direct Access service will pay a non-bypassable charge to recoup any uneconomic costs of QF contract and CDWR power contract.
+Any core customer who chooses Direct Access service will pay a non-bypassable charge to recoup any uneconomic costs of QF contracts and CDWR power contracts.
 There are no uneconomic costs remaining with Utility retained generation after March 31, 2002.

-For all core customers who do not choose Direct Access service, the right to serve these customers should be granted through bids submitted by competing service providers beginning in January 1, 2003.
+Beginning January 1, 2003, for all core customers who do not choose Direct Access service, the right to serve these customers should be granted through bids submitted by competing service providers.
 All electricity from retained generation, QF contracts and CDWR power contracts should be assigned to winning bidders.

 Estimates of competitive retail offer prices for noncore customers in PG&E territory beginning January 1, 2003: